Petrosyan-Varos/Habitat-suitability-predictions-for-invasive-fish-species/README.md

 Example: This script demonstrates that the selected variables meet the chosen VIF threshold for modeling.

 Reference:
 Chatterjee, S., Hadi, A. S. 2006.
-Regression analysis by example, fourth ed., New Jersey
+Regression analysis by example, fourth ed., New Jersey.

 3. Estimates of climatic niche metrics for the species under the ECOUE concept Script name: ECOUE_species_EcoInf.R
 Authors: Varos Petrosyan, Fedor Osipov